Weiwei Wu

 John Singer Sargent

-I was born in Guangzhou, China, and got my B.S. in Mathematics at Peking University , Beijing, China in 2006.
-In 2012, I accomplished my Ph.D. degree in Mathematics at the University of Minnesota under the supervision of Professor Tian-Jun Li.
+I was born in Guangzhou, China, and received my B.S. in Mathematics from Peking University, Beijing, China in 2006.
+In 2012, I obtained my Ph.D. in Mathematics from the University of Minnesota under the supervision of Professor Tian-Jun Li.

-My research interests lie in symplectic geometry and topology, including Floer theories, homological mirror symmetry, symplectomorphism groups, topology of Lagrangian submanifolds.
-Recently I also got interested in some problems in C1-generic dynamical systems.
+My research interests lie in symplectic geometry and topology, including Floer theories, homological mirror symmetry, symplectomorphism groups, and topology of Lagrangian submanifolds.

 - 15. Symplectic Torelli groups of rational surfaces